Bronze statue marks the spinach capital of the world.

 Erected in 2007, this giant bronze statue of Popeye stands proudly on top of a water fountain in the Popeye Park of Alma, Arkansas, a town which has dubbed itself the spinach capital of the world.
-It makes sense: Every April, sometime in the middle of the month, the town hosts an annual spinach festival, during which visitors are also attracted to the area’s unique water tower, a typical construction that has been painted to look like the world’s largest spinach can.
+It makes sense: Every April, sometime in the middle of the month, the town hosts an annual spinach festival.

 In addition to the bronze statue, the people of Alma are working on adding two kiosks with modern flat-screen monitors that will display the town’s history and some trivia about their favorite fictional character to anybody who stops by for a visit or a picture.
-In addition, a large mural complete with hidden Popeyes is scheduled to be added to one of the exterior walls of a nearby water company building.
+In addition, a large mural complete with hidden Popeye’s has been added to one of the exterior walls of a nearby water company building.

 Know Before You Go